 Along with AAC All-Freshman Tyler Harris, head coach Penny Hardaway will have some youthful exuberance that will help lead Memphis next season.
 Losing five seniors, including All-AAC honoree Jeremiah Martin, can be a blow to most programs, Memphis will still be in the running for the AAC next season.

-Jonathon Warriner – @Bracketologist3: I expect Memphis to start a little bit slow, as it is hard to bring around as many players at once to achieve the goal of winning at first.
+Jonathon Warriner – @Bracketologist3: I expect the Memphis Tigers to start a little bit slow, as it is hard to bring around as many players at once to achieve the goal of winning at first.
 Once they get to conference play. and everyone settles into their role, is when you will see them at their best.

 I think a good comparison for them might be last year’s LSU team that struggled and even lost to Oklahoma State but came around to go 16-2 in SEC play.
 As for NCAA Tournament expectations, I would say a second weekend trip is reasonable.

 With the Connecticut Huskies reportedly leaving the AAC to join the Big East Conference, do you see the men’s program returning to a similar form from when Jim Calhoun was the head coach?
 If yes, how long?
 If no, why not?

 BB: I’m not sure they could quite replicate that success, but they should be back to playing and recruiting at a high level.
 Moving to the Big East — a de facto Power 5 conference in basketball — will undoubtedly help with both of those issues.